 What makes Richland’s Agribusiness/Horticulture Program so special?

 Mark your calendars to visit and stock up at Richland Community College’s Saturday Produce Market.
-Hosted by the Richland Student Farms, the market takes place each Saturday now through October 12 from 8 a.m. to Noon in its NEW location under the wind turbine in the National Sequestration Education Center's parking lot.
+Hosted by the Richland Student Farms, the market takes place each Saturday now through October 11 from 8 a.m. to Noon under the wind turbine in the National Sequestration Education Center's parking lot.

 This program is designed to prepare students for a career in the horticulture industry that includes ornamental nurseries and greenhouses, landscape design and construction, lawn and tree care, golf course management, sod production, retail garden centers, florists and interiorscapes.